AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./docs/idea_submission.md

 People who may benefit from this idea include users who want to save money and cannot go to the gym because it requires expensive monthly memberships, and also the people who are very busy with their lives and do not have enough time or the opportunities to go to the gym.
 If the idea turns out to be successful, it can make performing workouts easier to follow as will be providing personalization and a more accessible and affordable option.

 ### Risks
 Because the app will be new, it will include some technical issues.
 For example, it could misinterpret the user’s logs and provide incorrect suggestions.
-Another error includes recommending exercises that do not match the target muscle groups the user wants to work on.
+Another error includes recommending exercises that do not match the target muscle groups the user wants to work on .

+### Costs for the project
+The cost for the project is expected to be around 0$-150$ that includes costs for an  Artificial Intelligence model used for answering prompts related to generating workout plans , safety instructions and giving out exercise instructions(0$-50$),overall costs of developing the app(0$-100$) , providing participation compensation to people for using the app and provding valuable feedback in its intial stages(0$-25$) , and the usage of coding based applications such as python and codex which are free of cost .

 ### Timeline
 The app is expected to be ready by the end of April.
 This is a three-part process that includes :
 1. Submitting the idea of the project